 You can’t expect to “trick” your body with synthetic substances that mimic natural ones and not suffer some consequences.

 So it seems that the question, “What is the Forteo (Teriparatide) injection?” cannot be answered completely.
 The answers we do have are dubious at best, frightening at worst.
 I urge you not to become part of a drug experiment.
 Instead, look to natural means to get your osteoporosis under control.
 It can be done.
 You don’t need to risk cancer or other damaging side effects to treat a condition that is not a disease.
-The Save Our Bones Program is scientifically-proven, physician-approved, and 100% safe, something that most certainly can’t be said about Forteo!
+The Osteoporosis Reversal Program is scientifically-proven, physician-approved, and 100% safe, something that most certainly can’t be said about Forteo!

 References

 1 Subbiah, V., et al. “Of mice and men: divergent risks of teriparatide-induced osteosarcoma.”
 Osteoporosis International.
 2010 Jun 21(6):1041-5.
-Epub 2009 Jul 14. http://www.ncbi.nlm.nih.gov/pubmed/19597911
+Epub 2009 Jul 14. https://www.ncbi.nlm.nih.gov/pubmed/19597911